Skip to main content

 Advantages of the new string libraries

 The new string libraries can also handle large strings efficiently.
+The length of the strings is almost unlimited.
 For this reason, the libraries are also suitable for editing large text files and web contents.

 .
 Other advantages: